microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/UnlockAndRelock.rst

         The **string** ``LOCK``.
 Required.
     :reqheader X-WOPI-Lock:
         A **string** provided by Office Online that the host must use to identify the new lock on the file.
-The maximum length of a lock ID is 256 characters.
+The maximum length of a lock ID is 256 ASCII characters.
     :reqheader X-WOPI-OldLock:
         A **string** provided by Office Online that is the existing lock on the file.